EcoJulia/BiobakeryUtils.jl/docs/src/humann.md

 ## Installation and setup

 If you haven't already,
-check out the ["Getting Started"](@ref Getting-Started) page to install julia, create an environment and install BiobakeryUtils.jl, and hook up or install the HUMAnN v3 command line tools.
+check out the ["Getting Started"](@ref getting-started) page to install julia, create an environment, and install BiobakeryUtils.jl, and hook up or install the HUMAnN v3 command line tools.

 This tutorial assumes: